Memotech-Bill/PicoBB/README.md

 environments may present difficulties.

 To build this for the Pico, make sure you have the SDK installed and the tinyusb module installed.
+Building the GUI versions requires [pico-extras](https://github.com/raspberrypi/pico-extras) as well as [pico-sdk](https://github.com/raspberrypi/pico-sdk).
+The environment variables PICO_EXTRAS_PATH and PICO_SDK_PATH respectively to the locations where these are installed.
+Installing the SDK using the script [pico_setup.sh](https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh) will automatically install and configure everything required.

 Download the source code using: